greggman/HappyFunTimes/docs/tips.md

     would load `somelib.js` and `otherlib.js` and call `define()` in each.
 Each of those depend on `./yetanotherlib` so it would load `yetanotherlib.js`. `yetanotherlib.js` has no dependencies.
     Now it would call the function that was passed to `yetanotherlib.js:define()`.
 That funtion returns an object with single property `astrofy`.
-The system then calls the fucntions that were passed to `somelib.js:define` and `otherlib.js:define` passing in the object from `yetanotherlib`.
+The system then calls the functions that were passed to `somelib.js:define` and `otherlib.js:define` passing in the object from `yetanotherlib`.
     It finally calls the function that was passed to `game.js:requirejs`